Skip to content

 ArcGIS Pro

-1. Open the "insert" ribbon at the top of the program window, then highlight the "connections" dropdown and select "New ArcGIS Server"
+1. Open the "Insert" ribbon at the top of the program window, then highlight the "Connections" dropdown and select "New ArcGIS Server"

 ArcGIS Step 1